islamabolmajd/Medical_Appointments_Analysis_in_Brazil/README.md

 Handcap
 SMS_received
 No-show
-we could try to ask many questions here : does recieving a SMS resuled more paitients to show in the scheduled day ? does Alcoholisim affect people showing in the scheduled day ? does hipertension affect paitient show rate ?
+we could try to ask many questions here and we hope to get the answer : does recieving a SMS resuled more paitients to show in the scheduled day ? does Alcoholisim affect people showing in the scheduled day ? does hipertension affect paitient show rate ?